-An introduction for sole traders to the Main Return page of the Self Assessment tax return in FreeAgent
+The Main Return page of the Self Assessment tax return for sole traders

 This article provides a summary of the 'Main Return' page of the Self Assessment tax return in FreeAgent and the relevant information required to complete it if you're a sole trader.